top of page

 What is Urban Agricultural Land?

-Capital Gain on Sale of Agricultural Land in Rural Areas
+Agriculture Land Capital Gains on Sale In Rural Areas

 • The Income-tax Act, 1961's section 45 does not classify agricultural land in rural India as a capital asset.
 As a result, any profits from its sale are not subject to capital gains tax.